Course Listings

 The role of the 14th Amendment in shaping the modern American Constitution; theories of judicial review; the rise and fall of economic due process; the creation of civil liberties; the civil rights revolution; and the end of states' rights.

+Prerequisites: Permission of the instructor.
+Enrollment limited to 15.
+Preregistration required.
 Coercion, war, rape, murder, and riots are common in American History from the European invasion to the Civil War.
 How did violent acts transform early American societies?
 Readings are a mix of primary sources and scholarship.
-First and second year students are welcome with permission.
+First and second year students are welcome with permission

 HIST BC3580 MISSISSIPPI SEMESTER: CHILD CARE, RACE,.
 4.00 points.